 Fortunately, X-ray searches can benefit from refined search operators that can pinpoint context within the page.
 These are called ‘proximity operators’ and the most prominent one is the AROUND (n) operator.

 Using the AROUND(n) operator and an ‘anchor’ within the profile page, it becomes possible to perform searches focusing on sections that are relevant to our context.

 This limits results to documents where keyword1 appears within a certain number n of words from keyword2.

 For instance, ( Director AROUND(5) Microsoft ) will find profiles where the word "Director" is found within 5 words or less from "Microsoft" finding profiles such as: “Director of human resources at Microsoft”, as well as “Director Social Marketing at Microsoft”, etc.

 Exploiting proximity operators is particularly useful when searching for common words that are only relevant to your search when in close proximity.
 Sometimes one of the two terms is simply an ‘anchor’ or a keyword that simply needs to be present to ensure that the second keyword is relevant to us, whereas the second keyword is the actual keyword we're looking for.

-As it often happens, there is no clear winner, and the best results come from a combinations of both approaches.
+As often happens, there is no clear winner, and the best results come from a combination of both approaches.